kbredies/gratopy/doc/source/acknowledgements.rst

 Publications
 ==================
-If you found the toolbox useful, please cite the following associated publications.
+If you find the toolbox useful, please cite the following associated publications.

-* K. Bredies, R. Huber. **Convergence analysis of pixel-driven Radon and fanbeam transforms.** SIAM Journal on Numerical Analysis, 2021.
-DOI: https://doi.org/10.1137/20M1326635.
+* Kristian Bredies and Richard Huber.
+(2021). *Convergence analysis of pixel-driven Radon and fanbeam transforms.* SIAM Journal on Numerical Analysis 59(3), 1399–1432. https://doi.org/10.1137/20M1326635.

+* Kristian Bredies and Richard Huber.
+(2021). *Gratopy 0.1* [Software].
+Zenodo.

 Funding